Councilmember, Council Chairman and former Vice Mayor Randall Franks’ Initiatives for Ringgold:

 “Then, the youngest member to join council in decades, I worked to bring new concepts, different ideas based on my years of experience in business, entertainment and tourism while applying the solid conservative fiscal approach that my parents instilled in me starting with my first company as a teen.”

 After working as a government journalist, serving as the resident’s watchdog for Catoosa County and the City of Ringgold beginning in 2001, Franks attended in the range of 700 meetings and work sessions, translating government goals, objectives and actions into understandable readable articles.
 Since 2009, he has added to his knowledge with hundreds of more meetings and over 275 hours of municipal training achieving numerous UGA certificates.

 He said the insights gained prepared him to serve.

 “When initially elected, I had worked closely with the mayor and other members of the council, the city manager and city staff for eight years attending almost every meeting or work session,” he said.
 “I’ve studied city and county budgets and areas of service the city provides.
 I’ve listened to council discussions on issues facing the city and spoke in depth with current and past members of the council, city officials and residents regarding their courses of action.
 Since my election, those efforts have become even more important as I stood shoulder to shoulder with my fellow leaders to make the decisions that shape our city.”

 Franks’ late father Floyd called the Tunnel Hill and Ringgold communities home as a youth and their family settled in the county in the 1800s, he said.

-Franks holds a Georgia State University Bachelor in Business Administration degree and has achieved numerous hours of training from the University of Georgia in specific courses relating to most aspects of municipal operations achieving a Certificate of Recognition, Certificate of Achievement, Robert E. Knox, Jr. Municipal Leadership Institute Certificate, Certificate of Excellence, and Downtown Development Authority Training Certificate.
+Franks holds a Georgia State University Bachelor in Business Administration degree and has achieved numerous hours of training from the University of Georgia in specific courses relating to most aspects of municipal operations achieving a Certificate of Recognition, Certificate of Achievement, Robert E. Knox, Jr. Municipal Leadership Institute Certificate, Certificate of Excellence, Certificate of Distinction and Downtown Development Authority Training Certificate.